DEEP LEARNING / A.I.

 BIDMach is a very fast machine learning library.
 The github distribution contains source code only.
 You also need a jdk 8, an installation of NVIDIA CUDA 8.0 (if you want to use a GPU) and CUDNN 5 if you plan to use deep networks.
 For building you need maven 3.X.

-H2O.ai is a open source software company and makers of, H2O, an open source data science and machine learning platform used by many Fortune 500 and over 14,000 organizations, and hundreds of thousands of data scientists around the world.
+H2O.ai is a open source software company and makers of H2O, an open source data science and machine learning platform used by many Fortune 500 companies, over 14,000 organizations, and hundreds of thousands of data scientists around the world.